moosemoose22/Timeline/README.md

 Thank you to:
 [GADM database of Global Administrative Areas](http://gadm.org/) for providing the data that let us draw every country and every region.
-[insee](http://www.insee.fr/fr/default.asp) for providing France population data and [ine](http://ine.es/) for providing Spain population data.
+[insee](http://www.insee.fr/fr/default.asp) for providing France population data.
+[ine](http://ine.es/) for providing Spain population data.
 [Google Maps Geocoding API](https://developers.google.com/maps/documentation/geocoding/intro) for providing the service to help us generate latitude and longitude values for cities.
 [Jonas Raoni Soares Silva](http://jsfromhell.com/math/is-point-in-poly), for providing the function that was used to update missing level 3 administrative names from Spain.